nasa-nccs-cds/stratus_endpoint/README.md

 optional arguments:
-  -h, --help      show this help message and exit -path PATH      The top level directory containing all files for the collection -ext EXT        The file extension for all files in the collection (used only with '-path', default: nc) -cpath CPATH    The collections directory, containing the generated collection definitions, defaults to $HPDA_COLLECTIONS_DIR
+  -h, --help      show this help message and exit -path PATH      The top level (input) data directory containing all files for the collection -cpath CPATH    The (output) collections directory, containing the generated collection definitions, defaults to $HPDA_COLLECTIONS_DIR
-  -globs GLOBS    A comma-separated list of unix file system globs for selecting files in the collection -glob GLOB      A single unix file system glob for selecting files in the collection -mp MP          Use multiprocessing (true/false), default: true
+  -ext EXT        The file extension for all files in the collection (used only with '-path', default: nc) -globs GLOBS    A comma-separated list of unix file system globs for selecting files in the collection -glob GLOB      A single unix file system glob for selecting files in the collection -mp MP          Use multiprocessing (true/false), default: true